 "The two most important things that Westminster offers its history students are small classes where you can really seek out help and learn how to write, which is one of the most critical skills history students need to develop.
 The second is the introduction to seminar-style courses, with heavy reading loads and a focus on discussion.
 Graduate school is nothing but seminars, and it was nice to be introduced to the classroom style as an undergraduate.
 I would highly recommend studying history to anyone looking at majoring in the humanities.
 History not only teaches you how to read and write well, it emphasizes critical thinking about the world around you.
 This makes you a successful student and also a marketable applicant to future employers and graduate programs."

-If you are majoring in the History program but are interested in pursuing a career in education, you may consider exploring undergraduate School of Education programs to add a teaching major or minor to your undergraduate studies, or the graduate School of Education for a master’s degree program.
+If you are majoring in the History program but are interested in pursuing a career in education, you may consider exploring the School of Education's undergraduate programs to add a teaching major or minor to your undergraduate studies, or an education master’s degree program.